 7: Using Essential Oils

 Another great tip for elevating your sauna experience is to introduce some essential oils.
 Many people find that adding fragrant oils to their session enhances their experience and boosts relaxation.
-Essential oils are sourced from plants and distilled to boost their fragrant properties.
+Essential oils are sourced from carefully selected plants and distilled to boost their fragrant properties.

 Used properly they can add an aromatherapy experience to your sauna session.
 The most popular essential oils used in a sauna are eucalyptus, lavender, peppermint, and lemon.
 To add essential oil, all you have to do is mix a few drops with water and pour it directly onto the hot sauna stones.
 The cabin will be quickly filled with fresh scented air.